-Netware t/o defines the number of minutes the MAX will enable clients to remain logged in even though their connection has been torn down.
+Netware t/o defines the number of minutes the MAX enables clients to remain logged in even though their connection terminates.

 NetWare servers send out NCP watchdog packets to monitor which logins are active and logout inactive clients.
 Only clients that respond to watchdog packets remain logged in.

 Repeated watchdog packets would cause a WAN connection to stay up, but if the MAX simply filtered those packets, client logins would be dropped by the remote server.
 To prevent repeated client logouts while allowing WAN connections to be brought down in times of inactivity, the MAX responds to NCP watchdog requests as a proxy for clients on the other side of an offline IPX routing or IPX bridging connection.
 Responding to these requests is commonly called watchdog spoofing.

 To the server, a spoofed connection looks like a normal, active client login session, so it does not log the client out.
 The timer begins counting down as soon as the link goes down.
 At the end of the selected time, the MAX stops responding to watchdog packets and the client-server connections may be released by the server.
-If there is a reconnection of the WAN session before the end of the selected time, the timer is reset.
+If there is a reconnection of the WAN session before the end of the selected time, the MAX resets the timer.

 Note: The MAX filters watchdog packets automatically on all IPX routing connections and all IPX bridging connections that have watchdog spoofing enabled.
-The MAX applies a call filter implicitly, which prevents the Idle timer from resetting when IPX watchdog packets are sent or received.
-This filter is applied after the standard data and call filters.
+The MAX applies a call filter implicitly, which prevents the Idle timer from resetting when the MAX sends or receives IPX watchdog packets.
+You apply this filter after the standard data and call filters.